Istanbul Food Guide

 Image credit: Neorion Hotel

-You’ll get a complimentary Turkish breakfast in the morning.
-Moreover, unlike most hotels, their lobby is more like a living room.
-You can sip Turkish coffee while browsing the replicas of Anatolian craft.
+You get a complimentary Turkish breakfast in the morning.
+And unlike most hotels, the lobby feels like a living room: you can sip Turkish coffee while browsing the replicas of Anatolian craft.

 Final words